LordOfTheCats/PMCCC/README.md

 # PMCCC
-CLI Product Moment Correlation Coefficient for use on known sets of variables.
+CLI Product Moment Correlation Coefficient Calculator for use on known sets of variables.

+Succesfully tested on windows